chocolateboy/pmsencoder/README.md

 # Installation

-* download the [PMSEncoder jar file](http://github.com/downloads/chocolateboy/pmsencoder/pmsencoder-1.0.0.jar) and place it in the PMS `plugins` directory.
+* download the [PMSEncoder jar file](http://github.com/downloads/chocolateboy/pmsencoder/pmsencoder-1.0.0.jar) and place it in the PMS `plugins`
+* if you have an old version of the plugin, remove it.
 * add `pmsencoder` to the front of the list of engines in PMS.conf e.g.
   * `engines = pmsencoder,mencoder,tsmuxer,mplayeraudio` &c.
 * if you previously used the standalone version of PMSEncoder, disable it by removing the `mencoder_path = /path/to/pmsencoder` line.
 * restart PMS

+To upgrade to a new version of the plugin, simply remove the old version, save the new version, and restart PMS.

 # Troubleshooting <a name="Troubleshooting"></a>